openedx/paragon/src/Scrollable/README.md

 ---

-### Scrollable area adornment with top and bottom drop shadows
+### Scrollable area adorned with top and bottom drop shadows on scroll detection

 <p>
 If the wrapped element specifies a